edwinthomasg/hugo/content/movie/comedian.md

 ---
 author: gautam
 categories:
 - horror
 date: "2022-10-09T19:49:36+05:30"
+display: true
 draft: false
+summary: This is all about comedian scripts for a movie
 tags:
 - mumbai
 title: Comedian
-summary: "This is all about comedian scripts for a movie"
-display: true
 ---

 # This is comedian page